nodeshift/tutorial/helm/README.md

      email: FirstnameLastname@company.com
    ```

-   The final key thing we are going to add is a dependecy, our application needs mongoDB to run so we are going to call a premade mongo chart to install mongo as we install our chart.
+   The final key thing we are going to add is a dependency, our application needs mongoDB to run so we are going to call an existing mongo chart to install mongo as we install our chart.
 Firstly we need to add to our `Chart.yaml`:

    ```yaml
    dependencies: